JFK 50 Years Later: The NFL’s Darkest Weekend

 Yet they were employees, under contract and powerless.
 “There was no activism among athletes at that time,” says Richter.
 “This was something the commissioner said to do, so you did it.”

 Some players saw nothing wrong with this.
 “I wanted to play,” says Sanders.
 “I thought it would be relaxing for us, and maybe it would help the mood of the entire country.”

 Baughan agrees.
 “I thought it was the right thing to play,” he says.
-“There was nothing [the fans] could do but sit at home and mope.
+“There was nothing could do but sit at home and mope.
 They couldn’t change what happened.”